Holiday savings: up to $84 off

 Tuxedo cats have a storied history that dates back centuries.
 These charming cats have been celebrated in various cultures around the world.
 In ancient Egyptian times, cats were revered and often considered symbols of good fortune.
 Tuxedo cats, with their unique markings, were no exception.
 Their presence was believed to bring positive energy to households.

-Tuxedo cats, like all domestic cats, have their origins in wildcats that were domesticated by humans thousands of years ago.
-The specific coat pattern of tuxedo cats is a result of genetic variation and has likely been present in domestic cats since the early days of domestication.
+Tuxedo cats have their origins in wildcats that were domesticated by humans thousands of years ago.
+The specific coat pattern of tuxedo cats is a result of genetic variation.
+It has likely been present in domestic cats since the early days of domestication.

 Physical Characteristics of Tuxedo Cats